gyuho/learn/doc/etcd_raft_algorithm/README.md

 #### raft algorithm: terminology

-- **_state machine_**: any program or application with input and output.
+- **_state machine_**: Any program or application with input and output.
-- **_replicated state machines_**: state machines that are distributed on a collection of servers and compute identical copies of the same state: in doing so, when some of the servers are down, other state machines can keep running.
-Typically, replicated state machines are implemented **replicating logs of commands** identically on the collection of servers.
+- **_replicated state machines_**: State machines are distributed on a collection of servers and compute identical copies of the same state: those state machines are *replicated state machines*.
+In doing so, even when some of the servers are down, other state machines can keep running.
+  Typically, **replicated state machines are implemented replicating logs of commands identically on the collection of servers**.
-- **_log_**: Logs contains the list of commands, so that *state machines* can apply those log entries *when it is safe to do so*.
+- **_log_**: A log contains the list of commands, so that *state machines* can apply those log entries *when it is safe to do so*.
 A log entry is the primary work unit of *Raft algorithm*.
 - **_leader_**: *Raft algorithm* achieves *consensus* **by first electing a leader** that accepts log entries from clients, and replicates them on other servers(followers) telling them when it is safe to apply log entries to their state machines.
-A leader can fail or get disconnected from other servers.
-  Then the algorithm elects a new leader.
+When a leader fails or gets disconnected from other servers, then the algorithm elects a new leader.
 - **_client_**: A client requests that **a leader append a new log entry**.
   Then the leader writes and replicates them to its followers.
 A client does **not need to know which machine is the leader**, sending write requests to any machine in the cluster.
 If a client requests to a follower, the request will be returned and the client is notified what the current leader is.
-- **_follower_**:
+- **_follower_**: A follower is completely passive, issuing no RPCs and only responds to incoming RPCs from candidates and leaders.
-- **_candidate_**:
+- **_candidate_**: A candidate is used to elect a new leader.
+- **_..._**: ...

 [↑ top](#etcd-raft-algorithm)
 <br><br><br><br>